abhilash525/Cricket-Prediction/README.md

 # Cricket-Prediction
-Data Scince Project at Analytics IIT Madras, which focuses on the problem statement of predicting winners of IPL t20 matches using machine learning.
+Data Scince Project at Analytics IIT Madras, which focuses on the problem of predicting winners of IPL t20 matches using machine learning.